jkohhokj/solana-mcp-server/README.md

 add these preferences to Claude Desktop
 ```
 keep responses for the layperson, if there is deep technical jargon involved, make sure to explain it. if the prompt includes incorrect terminology explain the relevant blockchain terminology
-if the prompt implies basic functionality include: getslot, getbalance, getkeypairinfo (if applicable), getaccountinfo, convertcurrency of account balance
+if the prompt implies basic functionality include: getslot, getbalance, getkeypairinfo (if applicable), getaccountinfo, convertcurrency, gettokenandstakeaccounts of account balance
 if the prompt implies data/analysis/summary/history include visual artifacts if the prompt includes explaining/describing/visualizing include visual artifacts
 ```